-In describing and assessing effects to the physical and biological environment, the proponent will take an ecosystem approach that considers both scientific and community knowledge and Indigenous knowledge and perspectives regarding ecosystem health and integrity.
+In describing and assessing effects to the physical and biological environment, the proponent will take an ecosystem approach that considers both scientific and community knowledge and Aboriginal traditional knowledge and perspectives regarding ecosystem health and integrity.
 The proponent will consider the resilience of relevant species populations, communities and their habitats.

-The assessment of environmental effects on Indigenous peoples, pursuant to paragraph 5(1)(c) of CEAA 2012, will undergo the same rigour and type of assessment as any other VC (including setting of spatial and temporal boundaries, identification and analysis of effects, identification of mitigation measures, determination of residual effects, identification and a clear explanation of the methodology used for assessing the significance of residual effects and assessment of cumulative effects).
-The proponent will consider the use of both primary and secondary sources of information regarding baseline information, changes to the environment and the corresponding effect on health, socio-economics, physical and cultural heritage and the current use of lands and resources for traditional purposes.
+The assessment of environmental effects on Aboriginal peoples, pursuant to paragraph 5(1)(c) of CEAA 2012, will undergo the same rigour and type of assessment as any other VC (including setting of spatial and temporal boundaries, identification and analysis of effects, identification of mitigation measures, determination of residual effects, identification and a clear explanation of the methodology used for assessing the significance of residual effects and assessment of cumulative effects).

+The proponent will consider the use of both primary and secondary sources of information regarding baseline information, changes to the environment and the corresponding effect on health, socioeconomics, physical and cultural heritage and the current use of lands and resources for traditional purposes.
 Primary sources of information include traditional land use studies, socio-economic studies, heritage surveys or other relevant studies conducted specifically for the project and its EIS.
 Often these studies and other types of relevant information are obtained directly from Indigenous groups.
 Secondary sources of information include previously documented information on the area, not collected specifically for the purposes of the project, or desk-top or literature-based information.

-The proponent will provide Indigenous groups reasonable opportunity to review and provide comments on the information used for describing and assessing effects on Indigenous peoples, prior to submitting the EIS (further information on engaging with Indigenous groups is provided in Part 2, Section 5 of this document).
-The proponent will respond to the comments of Indigenous groups prior to submitting the EIS to ensure that the comments are adequately addressed.
+The proponent will provide Indigenous groups the opportunity to review and provide comments on the information on engaging with Indigenous groups is provided in Part 2, Section 5 of this document).
+The proponent will respond to the comments of Indigenous groups prior to submitting the EIS and ensure that the comments are adequately addressed.
 Where there are discrepancies in the views of the proponent and Indigenous groups on the information to be used in the EIS, the EIS will document these discrepancies and the rationale for the proponent's selection of information.

 The assessment of the effects of each of the project components and physical activities, in all phases, will be based on a comparison of the biophysical and human environments between the predicted future conditions with the project and the predicted future conditions without the project.
 In undertaking the environmental effects assessment, the proponent will use best available information and methods.
-All conclusions will be substantiated and predictions will be based on clearly stated assumptions.
+All conclusions will be substantiated.
+Predictions will be based on clearly stated assumptions.
 The proponent will describe how each assumption has been tested.
 With respect to quantitative models and predictions, the EIS will document the assumptions that underlie the model, the quality of the data and the degree of certainty of the predictions obtained.
-For all predictions related to effects on Indigenous groups, the proponent will document Indigenous groups with respect to the outcomes of assessment(s), the EIS will document and provide a rationale for these discrepancies.
+Where there are discrepancies in the views of the proponent and Indigenous groups with respect to the outcomes of assessment(s), the EIS will document and provide a rationale for these discrepancies.